Feyerabend/bb/workbook/projects/ch01/README.md

 ## Projects

 This chapter in the book offers multiple avenues for exploration, each designed to deepen your understanding of fundamental concepts.

+### Numbers

-Here, as an example for exploring, we focus on the representation of real numbers in computers, stemming from the mathematical constructs of `real numbers.'
+Here, as an *example* for exploring, we focus on the representation of real numbers in computers, stemming from the mathematical constructs of `real numbers.'
 We explore in code floating-point and fixed-point representations, fractions, and symbolic calculations, as well as the strengths and limitations of each approach.
 Code examples are provided to help you get started with practical applications.